EPR-at-Essex/EPR-Matlab-Toolkit/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17515095.svg)](https://doi.org/10.5281/zenodo.17515095)
 Matlab scripts for some tasks related to EPR spectra processing and simulation.

+This code is part of the *EPR Matlab Toolkit*, archived at DOI: https://doi.org/10.5281/zenodo.17515095.

 This repository contains Matlab scripts and functions developed for the analysis and visualisation of Electron Paramagnetic Resonance (EPR) data.
 The scripts were written in the context of studies on proteins and enzymes, but many of the routines are applicable to other EPR data as well.

 The aim of this repository is simply to share code that may be useful for others working in the EPR community.
 The scripts are provided as is.
 I am not actively maintaining or extending them, though suggestions and comments are welcome.